 If only the same could be said for fellow Best Picture nominee Brokeback Mountain, with its tragic story of closeted homosexuality, toxic masculinity and forbidden love.
 The Academy just weren’t ready to award an LGBT film with Best Picture, and wouldn’t until Moonlight in 2017.

-That means World cinema takes the largest lead so far in the series, reaching 6–9 over Hollywood.
+That means World cinema extends its lead to 6–8 over Hollywood.

 Hopefully, next time will be a closer-run thing, with Clint Eastwood’s female boxing picture Million Dollar Baby in the red-white-and-blue corner (written coincidentally by Paul Haggis), up against Spanish euthanasia drama The Sea Inside in red-and-yellow, featuring subsequent Oscar winner Javier Bardem.